How to Run a Content Audit on Your Competitors Site

 Next, overview their blogging practices.
 Does your competitor blog daily?
 Weekly?
 Monthly?
 Is each article’s standard length 600 words or longer?
 Do they update their old content?
 Note your competitor’s content production frequency and quality, plus additional details such as topics they blog about.

-Buzzsumo allows you a deeper look at your competitor’s blog.
+Buzzsumo allows you a deeper look at your competitor’s blog; it’s a tool we use.
 Simply type your competitor’s domain for Buzzsumo to pull that site’s most popular content.

 Buzzsumo (2)